csiebler/azure-machine-learning-terraform/README.md

     $ terraform apply
     ```

+If you want to deploy AKS, you need to have [Azure Machine Learning CLI installed](https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli).

 # Known Limitations

 * Still need to update `Default Datastore` to use Managed Identity of the Studio UI data access